dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 ## Cryptographic Keys

-Developers are free to choose any cryptographic signature algorithm when building on Dusk, as they can use various cryptographic primitives, as long as they are compatible WASM-compatible.
+Developers are free to choose any cryptographic signature algorithm when building on Dusk, as they can use various cryptographic primitives, as long as they are WASM-compatible.
 As an example, developers can choose BLS, JubJub Schnorr, ECDSA, Bitcoin's Secp256k1 and much more.
 The choice usually depends on requirements for security, signature size, and transaction efficiency.

 For developers opting to use BLS signatures, it is recommended to leverage the `rusk_abi::verify_bls` host function provided by Dusk.
 This function enables signature verification to be offloaded to the host, minimizing the gas consumption and execution time of contracts.
 Directly including complex cryptographic operations within the contract is still possible but less efficient in terms of gas usage.